PrachpaveenY/assessment/README.md

 - The system can modify the information of spending
 - The system can pull out all spending information to show
 - The system can retrieve spending information as a list
-- Tools = GO, Thunder Client, Postman, Docker, Vue.js, JavaScript, HTML5
+- Tools = GO, PostgreSQL, Thunder Client, Postman, Docker, Vue.js, JavaScript, HTML5
 </br>

 ## Prerequisites